djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 <h1>Linked List</h1>

 A linked list's elements are made up of two cells.
-The element's data (or a pointer to that data) is stored in the first cell.
+The element's data (or a pointer to that data)</code> is stored in the first cell.
 The second cell holds a reference to the next element in the list or NULL if there is no next element.

 <h2>Basic operations</h2>

-* is_empty(): it is self-explanatory.
+* <code>is_empty()</code>: it is self-explanatory.
-* first(): access the first item in the list.
+* <code>first()</code>: access the first item in the list.
-* append(element): append the provided element at the end of the list.
+* <code>append(element)</code>: append the provided element at the end of the list.
-* remove(index): remove an element from the list that is stored at the provided index.
+* <code>remove(index)</code>: remove an element from the list that is stored at the provided index.
-* replace(index, data): store the provided data at the specified index in the list.
+* <code>replace(index, data)</code>: store the provided data at the specified index in the list.

 <h2>Implementation</h2>
 There are several methods for implementing lists, and the best one depends on the programming language used.
-Lists are the most important primitive data structure in the programming language Lisp and its derivates.
+Lists are the most important primitive data structure in the programming language Lisp and its derivatives.
 Lists are more natural to implement as arrays in certain languages, however this might be troublesome because lists are not theoretically restricted in size.

 Recursion is a natural way to process collections of items stored in linked lists.
 To find the last element of a list we can simply keep removing the first remaining item until there are no more left.
 The running time of this depends on the length of the list, and is proportional to that length.